|

 Punk Paves The Way

-The Ramones, The Clash and The Sex Pistols provided a rebellious mentality and a raw energy that had been missing from the music scene.
+The initial result was the late 70's Punk revolution.
+Spike haired kids with snotty attitudes towards all things "establishment" bought, borrowed or stole guitars and learned to play as they went.
+Bands like The Ramones, The Clash and The Sex Pistols provided a rebellious mentality and a raw energy that had been missing from the music scene.
 What they lacked in technical expertise they made up for in attitude.
 They were an inspiration to countless numbers of people who immediately started their own bands.

+By the early 1980's, an explosion of new sounds and new groups broke through, challenging the status quo.
+Even their names were designed to provoke a response.
 Oingo Boingo, Human League, Adam And The Ants, The Motels, Romeo Void, Wall Of Voodoo, Sparks, Altered Images, Echo & The Bunnymen, Depeche Mode, Simple Minds, X, A Flock Of Seagulls, Missing Persons, Talking Heads, Culture Club, Berlin, Split Enz, INXS, B-52s and the list goes on.
 Their mission: Reject authority- reclaim the music and save the world.

 The simultaneous revolution of new sound technologies such as synthesizers and drum machines, changed the way music could sound.
 It also made it easy for just about anyone to play.